Suggested progression by level

 Islamic Creed and Worldview

-This group of courses introduces students to the foundations of Islamic belief, building a clear understanding of core doctrines, religious terminology, and the ethical worldview that flows from faith.
-It helps students develop a sound conceptual framework for later study in law, Quran, Hadith, and contemporary Islamic thought.
+These courses introduce students to the foundations of Islamic belief, offering a clear understanding of essential doctrines, religious terminology, and the ethical worldview that flows from faith.
+They establish a solid conceptual basis for later study of fiqh, the Quran, hadith, and contemporary Islamic thought.

-Includes: Simplified creed, Religious terminology, Universal values in Islam.
+Includes: Creed (simplified level), Introduction to religious terminology, Universal values in Islam.

 Quran and Tafsir Studies

-This group of courses develops students' understanding of the Quran as revelation, its sciences, and methods of interpretation.
-Students study introductory Quranic sciences, causes of revelation, and selected passages including short surahs and legal verses, learning how meaning is derived from the text in both devotional and legal contexts.
+These courses develop students’ understanding of the Noble Quran as revelation, as well as its sciences and methods of interpretation.
+Students engage with introductory Quranic sciences, the causes of revelation, and the explanation of selected passages, including short surahs and verses with legal implications.

-Includes: Introduction to Quranic sciences, Quranic sciences: causes of revelation, Tafsir of selected short surahs, Tafsir of legal verses.
+Includes: Introduction to the Sciences of the Noble Quran, Quranic sciences: causes of revelation, Tafsir of short surahs, Tafsir of legal verses.

 Prophetic Biography and Islamic History

-This group of courses explores the life of the Prophet Muhammad ﷺ across the Meccan and Medinan periods, along with major personalities, historical developments, and the growth of Islamic civilisation.
-It gives students a chronological and civilisational understanding of Islam's formative periods and historical legacy.
+These courses explore the life of the Prophet Muhammad ﷺ during the Meccan and Medinan periods, along with major figures, key events, and the development of Islamic civilisation.
+They provide students with both a chronological and civilisational understanding of early Islam and its historical legacy.

 Fiqh and Applied Islamic Law